 Properties of blue clay gold ore

-Brief extraction method of blue clay gold ore
+Extraction of gold from blue clay gold ore

 Properties of tellurium gold ore

-Telluride ore is not suitable for direct cyanidation and is usually roasted before cyanide treatment to decompose gold telluride compounds.
+Telluride ore is not suitable for direct cyanidation, because it dissolves very slowly in cyanide solutions.
+Therefore, it is usually roasted to decompose gold telluride compounds.
 After calcination, gold is recovered from the telluride ore with the aid of a copper cyanide solution.

 Properties of gold in arsenopyrite